2018 Three-Minute Thesis (3MT)

 - Third place prize: $500

-- People’s Choice prize: $250 (All audience members who attend the final competition will be invited to cast a single vote using the Polleverywhere mobile device software.
-The audience will be asked to use their mobile phones to select the candidate who they believe best communicated their area of research to the audience.
+- People’s Choice prize: $250 (All audience members who attend the final competition will be invited to cast a single vote.
+The audience will be asked to select the candidate who they believe best communicated their area of research to the audience.
 (In the event that the People’s Choice Award is one of the first through third place winners, the cash prize will be added to their corresponding prize.)

 - Each finalist will receive $50 (not including students who placed in the competition).